univrsal/winhide/README.md

 is intended to run inside a virtual machine and connects to the plugin running in OBS Studio somewhere on the same network.
-The client will frequently check all open windows in the VM and compare them against a list of configurable programs that could contain sensible information.
+The client will frequently check all open windows in the VM and compare them against a list of configurable programs that could contain sensitive information.

 If any programs are found and they're not minimized, their position and size is sent to the plugin which will create a rectangle to blank out the window.